asahala/pmi-embeddings/README.md

 ### Parameters and usage
 Run script from the commmand line ```python3 make_embeddings.py corpusfile vectorfile [parameters]```.
 See [this document](https://docs.google.com/document/d/1TjVWqrhalCDjkOQf-JLk1jmC6N83MWGUIEVjbJpm9Es) for detailed information about the parameters and references.

-### Performance
+### Performance (runtime)
 On Intel i5-2400 3.10GHz using a corpus of 1M words and a window size of 3, takes ca. 35 seconds to make basic embeddings and 50 seconds to make CSW-embeddings.
-Although this is quite fast, testing hundreds of combinations using ```hypertune.py``` may take a while.
+On 2.1GHz Xeon Gold 6230 the runtime is ca. 6 and 10 seconds respectively.
+Although this is quite fast, testing hundreds or thousands of combinations using ```hypertune.py``` may take a while.

 ### TODO:
 - Make sure meta-symbol vectors are not saved